 |Desktop & App Utilization||In your tenant environment, the desktop and application utilization percentage is a measure of end-user activity in terms of active in-use end-user sessions in use divided by the maximum number of potential sessions.

-Note: In this release, the system reports desktop and application utilization only for your fleet's pod-manager-based Horizon pods on Microsoft Azure.
+Note: In this release, the system reports desktop and application use only for your fleet's pod-manager-based Horizon pods on Microsoft Azure.

 At the pod level, the Desktop & App Utilization column displays the percentage calculated according to the following: